tytydraco/yessleep/out/I_thought_black_magic_was_fake_but_now_my_life_is_in_danger.md

 “What?!”

-“Nothing was taken, but the door to my old room was open and my bedsheets were pulled back, they couldn’t find anything on the neighbours doorbell cameras”
+“Nothing was taken, but the door to my old room was open and my bedsheets were pulled back, they couldn’t find anything on the neighbours' doorbell cameras”

 “That’s so scary, why would someone do that?
 Why only your room?”